allenai/ant-design/components/varnish/index.en-US.md

 - Our docs for it aren't great
 - Typesafey falls out the window

 We should fix one (or both) of these.
-I bet the former is the easier fix...
+The former is likely the easier fix...

 */